douglascraigschmidt/LiveLessons/Java8/README.md

          parallel stream vs. sequential stream using concurrent and non-concurrent collectors for various types of Java Map implementations, including HashMap and TreeMap.

+. ex38 - This program creates various Map objects that compute the
+         Greatest Common Divisor (GCD) for a various sized lists of randomly generated integers.
+It also shows the difference in overhead between collecting results in a parallel stream vs. sequential stream using concurrent and non-concurrent collectors for various types of Java Map implementations, including HashMap and TreeMap.